Cosmic Queries – Get Some Space

 I would say the way to think about this is they have peer review research grants.

-I say, I want to do this research, and it's going to take me this long, it's going to take me this much money.
+And so I write a grant, I say, I want to do this research, and it can take me this long, it's going to take me this much money, I want to hire this many people, I want to do it in this location.

 And they approve.
+Okay.

-Depending on how much money there is and how many people are applying, you get to grant 10% of applications, sometimes 15%.
+So here's what happens.
+Depending on how much money there is and how many people are applying, you get to grant 10% of applications.

+Sometimes 50%.
 Well, how about the other 85%?

-Well, you can say, well, these are just not worth funding, but these others were on the border and they should be funded, but we can't fund everything.
+Well, you can say, well, these are just not worth funding.
+But these others were on the border and they should be funded, but we can't fund everything.

 You want money for those.
+Okay.

-what we're currently spending.
+That would, I think, double what we're currently spending.

 So I would say if you want as healthy a science budget as you have, given the number of scientists in the country, if you doubled all the science budgets, that would get us pretty far, pretty quickly.

 Now, how advanced would we be?
+Again, it's a matter of time.

-Okay, if civilization didn't spend so much time in the dark ages
+Okay.
+If civilization didn't spend so much time in the dark ages,

 or rejecting what science could have been,

-if scientists weren't sorcerers or people who had some knowledge of the natural world, if we weren't crediting oceans to Zeus or to the wrath of God or to other supernatural forces, and we said, no, wait a minute, maybe they're natural forces.
+if scientists weren't sorcerers or people who had some knowledge of the natural world, if we weren't crediting oceans to Zeus or to the wrath of God or to other supernatural forces?

+And we said, no, wait a minute, maybe they're natural forces.
 Had that begun earlier, it's possible we might have been on the moon in the 19th century rather than in the 20th century.

+But again, it takes developments, right?
 You have to figure out, well, we need this new material.

-It's medicine at that place.
+Is medicine at that place?

 So it's very complicated.

-I mean, you want a lot of different things happening, but you also need bridges and tunnels connecting these discoveries so that the next innovation can exploit what had come before in any discipline that it needs to make that happen.
+In a good way, it's complicated.
+I mean, you want a lot of different things happening, but you also need bridges and tunnels connecting these discoveries so that the next

 So I would say

 to punch science along at the rate it should, you'd have to double all budgets.
+And otherwise, yeah, we've probably lost a few centuries in the history of civilization.

 Wow.